purpl3f0xsecur1ty/InfoSecResources/readme.md

-### This is a list of free and paid resources for those who are looking to get into information security and penetration testing but don't know where to start.
+### This is a list of free resources for those who are looking to get into information security and penetration testing but don't know where to start.
 This list is subject to change/updates over time.
 ---
 ## Free
 __**Computing, Windows, Linux:**__